-The final sample for Session 1 included 168 participants ($M{age} = 18.81$, SD = 1.07, 143 females), with 55 in the test group, 59 in the distributed-test group, and 54 in the restudy group.
-Nineteen participants completed Session 1 but not Session 2 (5 in the full-test group, 7 in the distributed-test group, and 7 in the restudy group).
+The final sample for session 1 included 168 participants (mean age = 18.81, SD = 1.07, 143 females), with 55 in the Test group, 59 in the Distributed Test group, and 54 in the Restudy group.
+Nineteen participants completed Session 1 but not Session 2 (5 in the Full-Test group, 7 in the Distributed-Test group, and 7 in the Restudy group).
 In Session 2, we collected data from 151 participants, and two participants were excluded as they did not have corresponding data from Session 1.
-This left 50 participants in the test group, 52 in the distributed-test group, and 47 in the restudy group.
-A post hoc power analysis using GPower (Faul et al., 2007) indicated that this sample size would provide 53% power to detect an effect size of d = 0.33, which was established in pilot experiments using the same materials.
-We note that while this is not a high level of power, it was sufficient to observe the primary effects, which are replicated in a higher powered study in Experiment 3.
+This left 50 participants in the Test group, 52 in the Distributed Test group and 47 in the Restudy group.
+A post hoc power analysis using G\Power (Faul, Erdfelder, Lang, & Buchner, 2007) indicated that this sample size would provide 53% power to detect an effect size of d = 0.33, which was established in pilot experiments using the same materials.
+We note that while this is not a high level of power, it was sufficient to observe the primary effects, which are replicated in a higher-powered study in Experiment 3.